fleetdm/fleet/handbook/company/why-this-way.md

 - **More timeless.** You are not doomed to disappear forever when you change jobs.
 Why should your code?
 In most jobs, most of the work you do becomes inaccessible when you quit.
 But [open source is forever](https://twitter.com/mikermcneil/status/1476799587423772674).

+## Why handbook-first strategy?

+The Fleet handbook provides team members with up-to-date information about how to do things in the company.

+At Fleet, we make changes to the handbook first.
+That means, before any change to how we run the business is "live" oror "official", it is first changed in the relevant [handbook pages](https://fleetdm.com/handbook) and [issue templates](https://github.com/fleetdm/confidential/tree/main/.github/ISSUE_TEMPLATES).

+Making changes to the handbook first [encourages](https://www.youtube.com/watch?v=aZrK8AQM8Ro) a culture of self-reliance, which is essential for daily asynchronous work as part of an all-remote team.
+It keeps everyone in sync across the all-remote team in different timezones, avoids miscommunications, and ensures the right people have reviewed every change.

+> The Fleet handbook is inspired by the [GitLab team handbook](https://about.gitlab.com/handbook/about/).
+It shares the same [advantages](https://about.gitlab.com/handbook/about/#advantages) and will probably undergo a similar [evolution](https://about.gitlab.com/handbook/ceo/#evolution-of-the-handbook).

+To contribute to the handbook, click "Edit this page" and make your [edits in Markdown](handbook/company/handbook.md).

+## Why the emphasis on training?
+Investing in people and providing generous, prioritized training, especially up front, helps contributors understand what is going on at Fleet.
+By making training a prerequisite at Fleet, we can:
+- help team members feel confident in the better decisions they make at work.
+- create a culture of helping others, which results in team members feeling more comfortable even if they aren’t familiar with the osquery, security, startup, or IT space.

+## Why direct responsibility?
+Like Apple and GitLab, Fleet uses the concept of [directly responsible individuals (DRIs)](https://about.gitlab.com/handbook/people-group/directly-responsible-individuals/) to know who is responsible for what.

+A DRI is a person who is singularly responsble for a given aspect of the open-source project, the product, or the company.
+A DRI is responsible for making decisions, accomplishing goals, and getting any resources necessary to make a given area of Fleet successful.

+For example, every department maintains its own dedicated [handbook page](https://fleetdm.com/handbook), with a single DRI, and which is kept up to date with accurate, current information, including the group's [kanban board](https://github.com/orgs/fleetdm/projects?type=beta), Slack channels, and recurring tasks ("rituals").

+DRIs help us collaborate efficiently by knowing exactly who is responsible and can make decisions about the work they're doing.
+This saves time by eliminating a requirement for consensus decisions or political presenteeism, enables faster decision-making, and ensures a single individual is aware of what to do next.

+You can view DRIs in:
+1. The [CODEOWNERS files](https://github.com/fleetdm/fleet/blob/main/CODEOWNERS) of the fleetdm/fleet and fleetdm/confidential repositories.
+2. The  `name="maintainedBy"` tags at the very bottom of the raw markdown source for [every handbook page](https://github.com/fleetdm/fleet/tree/main/handbook) and [individual article](https://github.com/fleetdm/fleet/tree/main/articles).
+3. The job titles and reporting structure indicated by the [company's organizational chart](https://fleetdm.com/handbook/company#org-chart) and the roles in our [cross-functional product groups](https://fleetdm.com/handbook/company#product-groups).

+> In some cases, multiple subject-matter experts can merge changes to files even though there is a dedicated DRI configured as the "CODEOWNER".
+For examples of this, see the auto-approval flows configured as `sails.config.custom.githubRepoDRIByPath` and `sails.config.custom.confidentialGithubRepoDRIByPath` in [`website/config/custom.js`](https://github.com/fleetdm/fleet/blob/main/website/config/custom.js).

 ## Why do we use a wireframe-first approach?

 Wireframing (or "drafting," as we often refer to it at Fleet) provides a clear overview of page layout, information architecture, user flow, and functionality.
 The wireframe-first approach extends beyond what users see on their screens.
 Wireframe-first is also excellent for drafting APIs, config settings, CLI options, and even business processes.